M-Abozaid/M-Abozaid/README.md

 - 👋 Hi, I’m Muhammed
 - 👀 I’m interested in Learning and exploring blockchain technologies.
 - 🌱 I’m currently learning Web3, Solidity, Blockchain, Cryptography, ZK-Snarks
-- 💞️ I’m looking to collaborate on Smart contract, DAOs DeFi NFT projects on Ethereum.
+- 💞️ I’m looking to collaborate on Smart contract, DAOs, DeFi, and NFT projects on Ethereum.
 - 📫 How to reach me @myaiassistant on Twitter.

 <!---